Polynomial-B/myco-project/README.md

 ![](./README-assets/screenshot1.png)

 ## Future Updates

+- Each mushroom card on the homepage should be a hyperlink wherever it is clicked, currently the hyperlink is only on the mushroom's name.
+This would help improve UX, especially for smaller device use.

-* Small updated that are required:
+- Small updated that are required:
+  - change colour of font or add background, so that the header text is always visible, no matter the size of the screen (at some sizes the colour of the text is similar to that of the background mushroom)
-    * adding more to the footer bar, e.g. contact information
+  - adding more to the footer bar, e.g. contact information
-    * adding a high contrast mode
+  - adding a high contrast mode
-    * adding a night mode
+  - adding a night mode
-    * the ability to upload pictures, rather than relying on URLs
+  - the ability to upload pictures, rather than relying on URLs
-    * updating the User and Mushroom schemas to include more data:
+  - updating the User and Mushroom schemas to include more data:
-        * identifying tips
+    - identifying tips
-        * spotted locations
+    - spotted locations
-        * preferred biomes and climates
+    - preferred biomes and climates
-        * tasting notes
+    - tasting notes

-* Error handling improvements
+- Error handling improvements - check for duplicate mushroom.

+- Stylistically I included a hazard sign (see assets/skull-bones...) that may not have practical application for a publically available app as it isn't that clear it signifies a 'hazard'.

-* The ability to add multiple mushroom images should be a key feature to 'identification' side of the app.
+- The ability to add multiple mushroom images should be a key feature to 'identification' side of the app.
 If you are mushroom spotting/picking then you need to be aware of different visual aspects of the mushroom, sometimes including the colour once bruised or inside the stipe (stem) or other parts of the mushroom.
 Unfortunately this was out of scope for this project.

-* One feature that I wanted to implement but did not have time to was pagination.
+- One feature that I wanted to implement but did not have time to was pagination.
 Something that would overall benefit the UI, UX and performance - although at this stage it doesn't noticeably impact the latter.

-* "Myco-Basket" a feature where you can 'add' mushrooms to your basket if you've seen them out in the wild / would like to add them to a wishlist.
+- "Myco-Basket" a feature where you can 'add' mushrooms to your basket if you've seen them out in the wild / would like to add them to a wishlist.

 ## Code Snippets

 Here you can see an example of the reduced server.js file.
 Excluding the middleware and port listening, this is most of what's in there:

 ```
-app.use(express.static(path.join(__dirname, "public")));

-app.use(passUserToView);

 app.get("/", async (req, res) => {
   try {